SQL Server has historically relied on LIKE and PATINDEX() for pattern matching. That's two wildcards (%, _) and not much else.

 This is a major upgrade from REPLACE(), which only handles literal string replacement.

-Use captured groups in your replacement string:
+Use capture groups in your replacement string:

-\1, \2, etc. refer to captured groupsFor example, (\d{3})-(\d{4}) with replacement \2-\1 swaps the two groups.
+\1, \2, etc. refer to capture groupsFor example, (\d{3})-(\d{4}) with replacement \2-\1 swaps the two groups.

 REGEXP_SUBSTR extracts a substring that matches a regular expression pattern.